spences10/scottspence.com/copy/about.md

 As a web developer I've worked in government digital transformation, creative digital and the content management space.
-I now work in outsourcing helping build remote teams.
+I now work in business process outsourcing, helping build smart AI agents for clients.

 ### My personality